 Raising the Dough

-With equipment in place, Community Loaves bakers are here hosting baking parties, storing baked loaves in the the freezer bank, and supplying even more bread for our neighbors through local food banks.
-In the Fall of 2023, we dedicated the kitchen and are offering baking opportunities, including youth classes and Baking Church (Emmaus Table).
+Community Loaves bakers are here every week (sometimes multiple days a week) hosting baking parties, storing baked loaves in the freezer bank, and supplying even more bread for our neighbors through local food banks.
+In the Fall of 2023, we dedicated the kitchen and are offering baking opportunities, including youth classes and Emmaus Table Baking Church on the first Saturday of the month.
+All are welcome

 There are multiple ways to donate: